scaleway/terraform-provider-scaleway/website/docs/r/rdb_instance_beta.html.markdown

 In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the Database Instance.
+- `endpoint_ip` - The IP of the Database Instance.
+- `endpoint_port` - The IP of the Database Instance.
+- `read_replicas` - List of read replicas of the database instance.
+  - `ip` - IP of the replica.
+  - `port` - Port of the replica.
+  - `name` - Name of the replica.
+- `certificate` - Certificate of the database instance.
+- `backup_schedule_frequency` - Backup schedule frequency in hour.

 ## Import